adamschackart/AXLE3D/README.md

 DELTA-V
 -------
-An example game utilizing Mash3D, originally developed by Alex Holkner for PyWeek.
+An example first-person shooter game utilizing Mash3D, originally developed by Alex Holkner for PyWeek.
 Eventually, Pyglet will be replaced by PYXL as the windowing, input, and 2D font rendering solution.